-Some one-touch cooking features such as "MINUTE PLUS" are disabled after three minutes when the oven is not in use.
+The directed features are disabled after one minute when the oven is not in use.
 These features are automatically enabled when the door is opened and closed or the STOP/ CLEAR pad is pressed.

 OPERATION

 DESCRIPTION OF OPERATING SEQUENCE

 The following is a description of component functions during oven operation.